 Let’s start from

 Princess Margaret School is an international school.
-Language is the principal means of expression and the main factor in cultural integration.
-The impeccable command of the three languages, the two existing in Catalonia as well as English to the same level form part of the same aim: To foster fluent communication between persons of different cultures through an enriching exchange of ideas.
+Language is the principal mean of expression and the main factor in cultural integration.
+The impeccable command of the three languages, the two existing in Catalonia as well as English to the same level form part of the same aim: To foster fluent communication between people of different cultures through an enriching exchange of ideas.

 Personalised education is one of the basic principles of Princess Margaret School.
 But what is personalised education?
 It is the distillation of personalisation, by fostering the aptitudes and abilities of each student, and socialisation, by moulding the social aspects of the personality.